virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 {164, 239, 163, 131…} A4EFA38352F551FF4E1711322BDD1D952CF659DF
 ```

-Generate a new Challenge Response Secret Key.
-The ke will be printed after it is stored.
+Generates a new Challenge-Response Secret Key.
+The key will be printed after it is stored.

 ### Example 4
 ```powershell